akinml/buchla/README.md

 4. Envelope
 5. SAW wave
 6. SQUARE wave
-7. SQUARE wave with wave width modulation
+7. SQUARE wave with wave width modulation.

 And a Linear Feedback Shift Register as LFSR class to generate noise.
+<3